 Because of its remoteness, the only way to dive at Cocos Island is a liveaboard diving trip.

 The sea temperature around Costa Rica ranges from 21oC to 29oC.
 The dry season in this area is from November to May, however, if you do visit Costa Rica around this time, prepare for strong winds.
 Hammerheads frequent the area around the months of June to November, which is the rainy season.

 Costa Rica offers a wide variety of experiences, both topside and under the surface.
-If you’re traveling with family who are looking for adventure other than diving with Bull Sharks and abundant marine life, then why not speed through the rainforest on a zipline or try surfing at Witches Rock?
+If you’re traveling with family who is looking for adventure other than diving with Bull Sharks and abundant marine life, then why not speed through the rainforest on a zipline or try surfing at Witches Rock?

 Costa Rica is home to some of the most biologically diverse habitats found throughout the world.
 These diverse habitats include volcano’s, rainforest and mangrove ecosystems.